bebopjmm/starfinder-campaigns/dead-ehoes/Team/redacted.md

 # 'Redacted'
-*Redacted is a adjective ysoki hacker that ...*
+*Redacted is a fervent ysoki hacker that ...*

 ![]()